FountainExponential/web/README.md

 ### Ergonomics
 Fountain Exponential will extend Fountain, the Markdown variant specific for the screenplay writing domain, in such a way that the excellent readability of Fountain will remain, but add the branching and triggering aspects for games.

+### Proof reading
+Dysorthography and dyslexia are rampant among developers, especially if they are writing in a foreign language.
+Fountain Exponential makes it easier to proof read and spell check the action, description and dialog of the game.

 ### Supports multiple story styles
 The format can be used to tell a literature style story, by only using action in scenes, making it usable for an Interactive Fiction engine.
 The dialog option creates  an extra dimension, that is vital for characters on screen, just like in many games.